-Fig. 6 presents the time-averaged velocity profiles along the centreline and in the transverse direction.
-U{cl} is the mean streamwise velocity at the centreline.
-It is observed that the centreline velocity profiles for all cases (Fig. 6(a)), except for the Spanwise-coarse case, exhibit good agreement with each other.
-The deviations at each monitor between the numerical results and the experimental data are all less than 3%, except for the Spanwise-coarse case, which shows a difference of approximately 8% from 30h to 60h.
-A similar trend is also noted for the mean velocity profiles in the transverse direction (Fig. 6(b)). η is defined as the varying dimensionless transverse position (Y/X{cl} , where X{cl} is the streamwise position of the transverse line).
+Figure 6 presents the time-averaged velocity profiles along the centerline and in the transverse direction.
+U{cl} is the mean streamwise velocity at the centerline.
+It is observed that the centerline velocity profiles for all cases [Fig. 6(a)], except for the Spanwise-coarse case, exhibit good agreement with each other.
+The deviations at each monitor between the numerical results and the experimental data are all less than 3%, except for the spanwise-coarse case, which shows a difference of approximately 8% from $30h$ to $60h$.
+A similar trend is also noted for the mean velocity profiles in the transverse direction [Fig. 6(b)]. η is defined as the varying dimensionless transverse position (Y/X{cl} , where X{cl} is the streamwise position of the transverse line).
 The discrepancy observed in the spanwise-coarse case, up to 40%, highlights the critical importance of the spanwise grid resolution for accurately simulating jet flow.
-Apart from this discrepancy with inadequate spanwise resolution, the simulated centreline and transverse velocity profiles agree well with the experimental data from Deo et al.16 and Sfeir12.
-Therefore, based on the above comparisons, the grid parameters from the baseline case are employed in the subsequent simulations.
+Apart from this discrepancy with inadequate spanwise resolution, the simulated centerline and transverse velocity profiles agree well with the experimental data from Deo et al.16 and Sfeir.12 Therefore, based on the above comparisons, the grid parameters from the baseline case are employed in the subsequent simulations.

 As mentioned earlier, a periodic boundary condition is applied in the spanwise direction of the simulation domain.
 To justify an adequate spanwise length of the simulations, the spanwise correlation coefficients were calculated for four cases with spanwise lengths of $2h$, $5h$, $10h$, and $15h$, as shown in Appendix B. To balance accuracy in capturing the spanwise variations and the computational cost, the case with a spanwise length of $10h$ was chosen for the subsequent simulations.
 Therefore, the subsequent validation is performed based on the simulation case with a spanwise domain width of $10h$.
-In the simulation, the flow field becomes stable after a dimensionless time t^ (defined in Eq.
-(4)) of approximately 10^3 .
-The data sampling is then performed over the same time duration again.
-The total computational wall time for this process was approximately 150 hours, utilizing 320 cores on Intel Xeon Gold 6138 processors on the Iridis5 cluster at the University of Southampton.
+In the simulation, the flow field becomes stable after a dimensionless time t^

-FIG. 6: Mean velocity profiles. (a) Streamwise direction.
-The experimental data is from Deo et al.16 (b) Transverse direction at $x=30h$.
-The experimental data is from Sfeir12.
+FIG. 6.
+Mean velocity profiles. (a) Streamwise direction.
+The experimental data are from Ref.
+16. (b) Transverse direction at $x = 30h$.
+The experimental data are from Sfeir.12